Call of Duty: Black Ops 2 PC Review: Missed Opportunities

 But when it comes to multiplayer, Treyarch has managed to compensate for the game’s other flaws.
 As usual, even if it is pretty similar to what we’ve been playing for quite a while now, the Call of Duty multiplayer in Black Ops 2 is really strong.
 There might be some framerate troubles related to iron-sights aiming and depth of field, but for the most part, the game ran the best in multiplayer, and handles very well.
 The solid Zombies mode also performs pretty admirably, at least for the most part.

 However, this is a case when it seems the console version is a better investment for the average player than its PC counterpart.
 If you’ve got a rig that can handle high graphical settings or have an absolute affinity for mouse and keyboard, you can certainly do worse than Black Ops 2 — it’s still a very functional game that can be a lot of fun to play, especially for the biggest fans of the series.
-Just be aware that the experience fails to really take advantage of the PC, and feels generally weaker than its other additions.
+Just be aware that the experience fails to really take advantage of the PC, and feels generally weaker than its other editions.
 You do get those FOV controls, though.

 - Fun, fast-paced multiplayer that continues to work very well